niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/ReadMe.md

 # Bayesian inference with MrBayes

-Bayesian inference differs from Maximum Likelihood becase take into account prior probabilities.
-In the context of phylogenetic inference, this means that parameters could be constrained towards values (from fossils or biogeographic evidence) that are considered realistic based on the findings of previous studies on the group of interest.
-These in turn can then inform the timing in other parts of the phylogeny so that an overall timeline of diversification can be estimated.
+Bayesian inference differs from Maximum Likelihood in several ways and one of the main ones is that it takes into account prior probabilities.
+In the context of phylogenetic inference, this means that the parameter space can be constrained towards values (from parameters in the nucelotide subtitution model to fossil priors or biogeographic evidence) that are considered realistic based on the findings from previous studies.
+These in turn then influences the posterior probability of your hyphothesis, which in the case of phylogenetic inference is the phylogeny with its topology, branch lengths, and all of the sequence evolution model parameters.

 Fot this practical, we will work with MrBayes.
-MrBayes is a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
+MrBayes is a program that incorporates model choice across a wide range of phylogenetic and evolutionary models.
 MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.
 MrBayes may be downloaded as a pre-compiled executable or in source form from [here](http://nbisweden.github.io/MrBayes/download.html).
 For more detailed instructions click [here](https://github.com/NBISweden/MrBayes/blob/develop/INSTALL)

-This is a ”user unfriendly” program, ie it is command driven and opens up in the terminal window.
-To use it, you need to know the sequence of commands that are input into the program.
+This is a ”user unfriendly” program, i.e. it is command driven and opens up in the terminal window.
+To use it, you need to know the sequence of commands that need to be input into the program.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/MrBayes1.png" alt="MrBayes1" width="600"></p>

-The first thing to prepare your dataset (which is in NEXUS format).
+The first thing is to prepare your dataset (which is in the NEXUS format).
 MrBayes analyses can be done either by command line step by step or by adding all the parameters and different data partitions to your data file.
 You can add this information in a text editor at the end of your data file.
 See the following example:

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/MrBayes2.png" alt="MrBayes2" width="600"></p>